Tools and methods to involve communities

 Your are a young adult and go to university

-Escape to safety
+Imagining an escape to safety

 An escape game in real time conditions developed by professionals and survivors

-In the upcoming months partners from Uni.lu will compile game data, develop AR/VR prototype, launch pre-surveys, and coordinate with local authorities.
+During the upcoming months partners from Uni.lu will compile game data, develop AR/VR prototype, launch pre-surveys, and coordinate with local authorities.
 The partners will identify local citizens for pilot testing and connect Uni.lu with regional emergency responders.
 The feedback is crucial and will be integrated in the development.

 Then by September 2026 a prototype will be tested, pre-survey results will be analized and a first citizen pilot will be completed.